 Finally, within five months of setting-up your Workplace Pension Scheme, you must complete an online declaration to confirm that you have met your legal duties.

 While there is no maximum level for contributions to a Workplace Pension Scheme, the Government has introduced a minimum contribution level.
-From 5 April 2019, the minimum employee contribution is 5% and the minimum employer contribution is 3%.
+The minimum employee contribution is 5% and the minimum employer contribution is 3%, making the total minimum contribution 8%.

 Every three years you must put certain staff back into a pension scheme.
 This is called 're-enrolment'.
 Your re-enrolment duties must be carried out approximately three years after your automatic enrolment staging date.
 Your duties will vary depending on whether you identify that you have staff to re-enrol, or whether you have no staff to re-enrol.
 Either way, you will need to complete a re-declaration of compliance.